semgrep/semgrep-docs/docs/kb/semgrep-code/semgrep-scan-troubleshooting.md

 1. [Update Semgrep](/docs/update) to the latest version, if you are not currently running the latest version.
 Some errors result from an older version of Semgrep being used with newer rules.
 2. Re-run the scan with either the `-v`/`--verbose` or `--debug` (extremely verbose) flags.
 These options provide more information about what is failing.
-3. If you are running Semgrep Pro Engine in the scan, remove any options starting with `--pro`, or run Semgrep with `--oss-only`.
-This allows isolation of any issues related to Semgrep Pro Engine, and often speeds up a scan or reduces memory usage.
+3. If you are running cross-file (interfile) analysis in the scan, remove any options starting with `--pro`, or run Semgrep with `--oss-only`.
+This allows isolation of any issues related to cross-file analysis, and often speeds up a scan or reduces memory usage.

 :::info
 Semgrep verbose or debug logs can be quite lengthy.
 To prevent flooding your terminal and preserve the logs for analysis, you can redirect all output to a file with `semgrep [OPTIONS] [TARGETS]... &> semgrep.log`.
 See also [How to collect logs when running Semgrep in CLI](/docs/kb/semgrep-code/collect-cli-logs).